 I consider myself a realist idealist.
 I love to defy the odds for the things I truly care about.

-My dream for the future of technology is a future wherein humans have advanced greater than the advancement of technology.
-It's a future wherein technology has already become an extension of ourselves.
+I dream of a future wherein humans have advanced greater than the advancement of technology; wherein technology has already become an extension of ourselves.
 Not a future wherein we're always overwhelmed by it.